acmdas/das_fieldstones/morefieldstones2019.md

 ## The Rage
 Tuesday, 26 November, 2019

-“He had the rage without the anger.”—John Mayer at Stevie Ray Vaughn’s induction in the R&R Hall of Fame
+“He had the rage without the anger.”—John Mayer at Stevie Ray Vaughn’s induction into the R&R Hall of Fame

+## Society as System
+Wednesday, 27 November, 2019

+“Existence in a society that has become a system finds the senses useless precisely because of the very instruments designed for their extension.
+One is prevented from touching and embracing reality.
+Further, one is programmed for interactive communication, one’s whole being is sucked into the system.
+It is this radical subversion of sensation that humiliates and then replaces perception.
+We submit ourselves to fantastic degradations of image and sound consumption in order to anesthetize the pain resulting from having lost reality.”—Ivan Illich, "To Honor Jacques Ellul" (1993)